coolsoftwaretyler/shaleen-title/_posts/2021-01-28-ccc-farewell.md

 description: ''

 ---
 I am so grateful for the opportunity to have served as an inaugural commissioner from 2017-2020.
-This was a lovely farewell and I'm glad I got to thank so many people within the commission who shaped the Massachusetts cannabis regulatory framework for the better.
+The Commission gave me a lovely [farewell](https://www.youtube.com/watch?v=filKU3BMdtQ&feature=youtu.be) and I'm glad I got to thank so many people within the commission who shaped the Massachusetts cannabis regulatory framework for the better.
+If you watch the video, I didn't have notes in my lap -- I just kept looking down because I was overwhelmed!

-<iframe src="[https://www.linkedin.com/embed/feed/update/urn:li:share:6750498309074370560](https://www.linkedin.com/embed/feed/update/urn:li:share:6750498309074370560 "https://www.linkedin.com/embed/feed/update/urn:li:share:6750498309074370560")" height="781" width="504" frameborder="0" allowfullscreen="" title="Embedded post"></iframe>